No FPS on the recording target, Frames Per Second

 2. Use the latest version of Bandicam

-- Download: http://www.bandicam.com/downloads/
+- Download: https://www.bandicam.com/downloads/

 3. Press "Alt + Tab", and press "Alt + Tab" again, and then try it again.